 In 2006, Wayne received an Individual Artists Fellowship from the Hawaii State Foundation on Culture and the Arts.

 Wayne was invited by Dr. Randal Kosaki to accompany the August 2009 research cruise of the NOAA vessel Hi’ialakai to the Papahanaumokuakea Marine National Monument.
 He felt extremely privileged to be allowed the opportunity to visit and photograph a place that so few people are able to visit.
 As he journeyed through these islands and atolls, Wayne came to feel he was in an extraordinary place.
 It is a place of both awesome natural power, and extreme fragility.
 Many of the unique species are critically endangered, and the pollution from the entire pacific threatens this pristine environment.

-In 2010, Editions Limited published, Akule, Wayne’s book of black and white underwater photographs of the schooling fish.
-A second edition became available in Fall 2015.
+In 2010, Editions Limited published, Akule, Wayne’s book of black and white underwater photographs of the schooling fish [with essays by Thomas Farber and Frank Stewart].